-Ideally, a letter of instruction from the patient's solicitor will include information about previous wills in order for you to be able to discuss with the patient their reasons for including or excluding potential beneficiaries.
-If it has not been included, then it is reasonable to ask the solicitor for this prior to you assessing the patient.
+Ideally, a letter of instruction from the patient's solicitor will include information about previous wills so you can discuss with the patient their reasons for including or excluding potential beneficiaries.
+If it has not been included, it's reasonable to ask the solicitor for this before you assess the patient.

 Set aside adequate time to assess the person thoroughly.
-You may find it uncomfortable to ask about the extent of the estate, potential beneficiaries, and about the patient's choices regarding who to leave out of a will.
-However, embarrassment is 'best not deferred to the witness box, after a patient's death'.
+You may find it uncomfortable to ask about the extent of the estate, potential beneficiaries, and the patient's choices of who to leave out of a will - but embarrassment is "best not deferred to the witness box, after a patient's death".

 Keep detailed, clear and contemporaneous notes when making an assessment of testamentary capacity, and record your opinion.
-Should your assessment be challenged at a later date, for example if a dispute arises following a patient's death, your notes may be of great significance.
+If your assessment is challenged at a later date - for example, if a dispute arises after a patient's death - your notes may be significant.

 Keep a note of who else was present during the assessment.

-The BMA and the Law Society have published guidance for doctors and lawyers on assessment of mental capacity, which includes helpful points clarifying the approach to assessing testamentary capacity.
+The GMC has published guidance on assessment of mental capacity, which includes helpful points clarifying the approach to assessing testamentary capacity.